 AZTC and Mountain States Employers Council (MSEC) have partnered on the second annual comprehensive wage and benefits survey of the technology community for Arizona businesses.
 With even more jobs to report, this survey will provide employers a resource to compare how their compensation program measures up with other companies in Arizona.
 Whether your company is in the technology business or has technology-related jobs, the purpose of this survey is to collect timely, locally-based salary and benefits data specifically targeted to jobs and companies in the aerospace & defense, bioscience, cleantech, electronics, information technology, optics, telecommunication and related industries.

 As your company moves into the budgeting/planning cycle for 2014, the data this survey provides will guide your salary decisions for the upcoming year.
-To participate in the survey, please download the collection sheet (Excel format) for your human resources or finance team to fill and return to email@example.com.
+To purchase our most recent Salary Survey (produced in July 2013) please email email@example.com.

 The Arizona Technology Workforce Study

 After reading headline after headline about skilled labor shortages and routinely hearing from technology leaders about the difficulty of finding technology talent, the Arizona Technology Council commissioned the Seidman Research Institute at Arizona State University to conduct a workforce study that would focus on the manpower needs of high-technology companies operating in Arizona.